Brooklyn Skate Garden

 Will the trees and plant life be impacted?

-Why is coexistence essential to the BSG?
+Why is coexistence vital to the BSG?

 Coexistence and mutual respect are core principles of the BSG.
 Because we are committed to the community – skaters, families, seniors, daily park-goers – our design will support:

-• Calm seating areas alongside active spaces where people can sit, chat, watch, and relax
+• Calm seating areas alongside active spaces where people can sit, chat, watch, and relax.

-• New trees and native plantings, for shade and increased greenery
+• New trees and native plantings, for shade and increased greenery.

-• Refreshed landscaping, to promote connection to nature
+• Refreshed landscaping, to promote connection to nature.

-• Quiet places to read or unwind
+• Quiet places to read or unwind.

-• Open lawns for soccer and informal games
+• Open lawns for soccer and informal games.

 • Walking paths for people (and dogs!)